 Connie Ryan Terrell, executive director of the Interfaith Alliance of Iowa, said an effort is underway to prepare Iowans for Central American children who don't have a relative or friend they can be placed with.
 "The preference would be to find a way to provide and care for those kids in a homelike situation," she added.

 Petroski, William.
 "Immigrant Kids Trickle Into Iowa."
 The Des Moines Register.
 28 July 2014.
 Petroski, William.
 "139 Immigrant Children Placed in Iowa."
 The Des Moines Register.
 22 July 2014.
 Valdes, Gustavo.
 "Obama Vows Urgent Action as Children Make Perilous Illegal Journey Into U.S." CNN.com.
 10 June 2014.
-CBS DC.
+WNEW-TV.
 "Iowa Governor: I Do Not Want to House Immigrant Children in My State."
 14 July 2014.